Advocacy

 Common Cases

-In general, we can assist with any issue that involves the University or your landlord.
+In general, we can assist with any issue that involves the University.
 For immediate information, please see our Academic Issues or Housing Issues page.

-• Academic Misconduct: engaging or attempting to engage in cheating, plagiarism, and falsifying information.
+• Academic Misconduct: cheating, plagiarism, and falsifying information.
 We also assist students referred to the Integrity Plan process or President’s Advisory Committee on Student Discipline.

-• Academic Standing: formal regrade requests, academic advising decisions, and disputes regarding promotion and continuation requirements.
+• Academic Standing: formal regrade requests, failed standing, and disputes regarding promotion and continuation requirements.
 We also assist students who are appealing a decision to the UBC Senate Committee on Appeals on Academic Standing.

-• UBC Student Housing: sublet disputes, residence standards penalties, and violations of the Residence Contract.
+• UBC Student Housing: roommate and sublet issues, residence standards penalties, and disputes regarding the Residence Contract.

 • Accessibility: improper accommodations through the Centre for Accessibility, denied academic concessions, and discrimination complaints.

-• Non-Academic Misconduct: sexual misconduct, harassment, and theft of university property.
+• Non-Academic Misconduct: discrimination, harassment, and theft of university property.
 We also assist students referred to the Non-Academic Misconduct Committee.

 Have you used Advocacy?
 We’d love to hear from you.